ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-1.md

 	assertions.Assert(config.Addr != "", "node address cannot be empty")
 ```

-In the future when we initialize our node and if there is no address, we can't proceed so there is no reason to keep running our code after this point.
+In the future, when we initialize our node and if there is no address, we can't proceed, so there is no reason to keep running our code after this point.
 So we'll fail fast and early.

-Now that is out of the way let's see how can we structure our protocol.
+Now that that is out of the way, let's see how we can structure our protocol

 ## Defining Our Communication Protocol